godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 *if* we can transition to it.
 In other words, if the animation state we are currently in has the passed in animation state name in ``states``, then we will change to that animation.

-To start we check if the passed in animation name is the same as name as the animation currently playing.
+To start we check if the passed in animation name is the same name as the animation currently playing.
 If they are the same, then we write a warning to the console and return ``true``.

 Next we see if :ref:`AnimationPlayer <class_AnimationPlayer>` has the a animation with the name ``animation_name`` using ``has_animation``.